 We must comply with the different securities laws of every state, Washington D.C. and U.S. territory in which we offer and sell Investments.
 Generally, we must register our Investments in each jurisdiction before we can offer securities there unless an exemption to registration applies under the laws of that jurisdiction.
 Most jurisdictions have automatic exemptions from registration for organizations formed solely for nonprofit purposes and that comply with guidelines laid out in the NASAA Church Extension SOP.
-Some jurisdictions, however, require that a non-profit organization also notify its local securities regulator of its intent to offer securities in the state, apply for exemption from registration of its securities in the jurisdiction.
+Some jurisdictions, however, require that a non-profit organization also notify its local securities regulator of its intent to offer securities in the state, apply for exemption from registration of its securities in the jurisdiction or file a registration statement in the jurisdiction before it may sell its securities in such jurisdiction.
 Adherence to the NASAA Church Extension SOP made us compliant with many jurisdiction's securities laws; however, we learned in 2016 that we were not compliant in those jurisdictions that have additional notice or filing requirements.
 Consequently, we filed the appropriate filings in those jurisdictions.